neuroprismlab/Multifactor_ICC/README.md

 Alternatively, the *run\_reliability* script could be used to perform some optional filtering and significance masking (not recommended, but used for some custom analyses).

+### 3. Interpretation.

+Under construction - TODO
+Generally recommend to use D coefficient (absolute) rather than G coefficient (relative) Decision study reflects 6 levels, even if that is beyond what is collected (will extrapolate) For decision study, note which axis is which facet

 ### References:

 Noble, S., Spann, M. N., Tokoglu, F., Shen, X., Constable, R. T., & Scheinost, D. (2017).
 Influences on the test–retest reliability of functional connectivity MRI and its relationship with behavioral utility.
 Cerebral Cortex, 27(11), 5415-5429.